bengeek06/web-waterfall/docs/DEVELOPER_GUIDE.md

 - Handle errors with `useErrorHandler`
 - Add `data-testid` to all interactive elements
 - Use design tokens for colors, spacing, icons
+- Use Lucide icons for all icon needs
 - Validate forms with Zod schemas
 - Check permissions with `usePermissions`